cosmos/game-of-stakes/README.md

 The last valid block for scoring on Game of Stakes 3 will be 12:00 UTC 12:00UTC on Thursday Jan 31st.

+We exported block 330,000(This was nearest state checkpoing and simple to export) and updated the state to new version.

+The genesis file has been published.
+Genesis time is Feb 1st 12:00 UTC.

+Good luck players.

 ### Game of Stakes 3 the restart